Welcome to our church!

-Worship bags are available and designed to engage 2 year olds through fourth graders during the service through activities, art supplies, and a Children’s Story Bible.
+Worship bags and children's bulletins are available and designed to engage 2 year olds through fourth graders during the service through activities, art supplies, and a Children’s Story Bible.
 Look for the “BUSY BAG Bookshelf” in the elevator hallway upstairs in the sanctuary.

 We cherish you and your child in worship, but we also offer a nursery for children who still haven’t started grade school. ties.
 Our nursery is staffed by certified volunteers and provides a safe and interactive environment for children.

 Click here for more information about our Sunday School program.

 Coffee and Conversation

 Adult discussion groups are held monthly focusing on various topics.
 These groups are led by various speakers from our church and community.
 These monthly gatherings are posted in the church newsletter and shared on the church calendar.